rmaake1/httpstatuses/README.markdown

 - Add some sort of "global reference" system, where a code reference can be added that applies to all status codes based on a property, eg: adding an http status cats (http://httpcats.herokuapp.com/) link to each code page
+- configure httpstatuses.com to redirect
+- Decide on whether or not to add a method to return a specific class of error codes, eg: 4xx, 5xx.
+Not sure if httpstatus.es/{class} makes sense (eg: httpstatus.es/5) or httpstatus.es/{class}xx (eg: httpstatus.es/5xx)

 ## notes